Peter-Kahl/KMED-R-relationships-partner-dyad-simulator/README.md

 ## 1. Documentation & Conceptual Background

-This repository contains the official Python implementation of KMED-R (Relationships): Partner Dyad Simulator, reproducing the simulations presented in the paper:
+This repository contains the official Python implementation of _KMED-R (Relationships): Partner Dyad Simulator_, reproducing the simulations presented in the paper:

 > Kahl, P. (2025). _Epistemic Clientelism in Intimate Relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology_.
 Lex et Ratio Ltd. https://github.com/Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships